vishnurajendran/spline-editor/README.md

 ```-j 30``` lets cmake build in parallel, it is recommended to use this to make your compile times shorter.

 Once compiled, the executable will be available in a new directory ```bin``` in the root directory of the project.

+## Known Compilation Issues
+Debug builds fails, due large obj file size.
+This is not present in Release build.